Modelling Large Dimensional Datasets with Markov Switching Factor Models: Introduction

 To the very best of our knowledge, the literature on large dimensional Markov Switching factor models is still in its infancy.
 However, two existing contributions are important to discuss.
-First, \cite{Liu_Chen_2016_SS} consider a model similar to ours, but their definition of common factors differs in that they consider factors pervasive along the time dimension rather than the cross-sectional dimension.
-As a consequence their idiosyncratic components are assumed to be white noise.
-Second, \cite{Urga_Wang_2022_WP} consider a set up similar to ours, but assume \textit{a priori} knowledge of the number of factors and consider a model with serially homoskedastic idiosyncratic components.
-Their Maximum Likelihood estimation approach adapts the EM algorithm by \citet{RT82} and \citet{baili12} to the case of Gaussian mixtures where the weights are given by the probability of the latent variables to be in a given regime.
-Differently to our approach, \cite{Urga_Wang_2022_WP} do not have closed form solutions for the estimated parameters.
+First, \cite{Liu_Chen_2016_SS} study a model similar to ours, but their definition of common factors differs from ours in that they consider factors that are pervasive along the time dimension rather than along the cross-sectional dimension.
+As a consequence, their idiosyncratic components are assumed to be white noise.
+Second, \cite{Urga_Wang_2022_WP} study a set up similar to ours, with some important differences: they assume \textit{a priori} knowledge of the number of factors; they consider a model with serially homoskedastic idiosyncratic components.
+In addition, the Maximum Likelihood estimation approach of \cite{Urga_Wang_2022_WP} adapts the EM algorithm by \citet{RT82} and \citet{baili12} to the case of Gaussian mixtures, where the weights are given by the probability of the latent variables to be in a given regime.
+Furthermore, the fact that the proposed EM algorithm is just an approximation to Maximum Likelihood estimation is however not accounted for when deriving the asymptotic properties of the considered estimators, in other words no formal proof that such algorithm is a contraction towards the Maximum Likelihood estimator is given.

-More in detail our approach is the following.
-We introduce an algorithm to estimate factors, loadings, and transition probabilities of the model which is an extension to the high dimensional factor model setting of the state-space approach advanced in \citet{hamilton1989new} and \cite{kim1994} to handle low dimensional Markov switching autoregressive models.
-Specifically, ours is a generalization of the Baum-Lindgren-Hamilton-Kim filter and smoother, the original version of which was proposed to estimate Markov-switching VAR models---see, e.g., the reviews by \citet{Guidolin_2011_Chapter}, \citet{krolzig2013markov}, \citet{Hamilton_2016_Chapter}, and \citet{guidolin2018essentials}.
+Our approach is as follows.
+We introduce an algorithm to estimate factors, loadings, and transition probabilities, which extends to high dimensional factor models the state-space approach advanced in \citet{hamilton1989new} and \cite{kim1994} to handle low dimensional Markov switching autoregressive models.
+In particular, we generalize the Baum-Lindgren-Hamilton-Kim filter and smoother, the original version of which was proposed to estimate Markov-switching VAR models: for example, see the reviews by \citet{Guidolin_2011_Chapter}, \citet{krolzig2013markov}, \citet{Hamilton_2016_Chapter}, and \citet{guidolin2018essentials}.
 An important feature of our approach is that it provides closed form expressions for all estimators.
+Even more remarkably, we not require \textit{a priori} knowledge of the number of factors in each regime, which is instead needed by \cite{Urga_Wang_2022_WP}.